 The chilly night air didn’t stand a chance against Elias’ warmth, so he opted to stay in his arms, making no move to get away even as the prince walked over to one of the wooden chairs.

-“Take a look up at the sky, Andrew.
+“Look up at the sky, Andrew.
 Tell me, what do you see?”
-Elias seemed to realize that Andrew wasn’t going to get down anytime soon, so he stayed standing and held onto him tighter.
+Elias seemed to realize that Andrew had settled into his hold, so he stayed standing and held onto him tighter.

-Too tired to give his usual smart-ass response, Andrew decided to indulge the prince in whatever he was trying to show him, “Um… Stars I guess?”
-Looking up, however, made him forget how to breathe for a moment.
+Too tired to give a smart-ass response, Andrew indulged the prince in whatever he was trying to show him.
+“Um… Stars, I guess?”
+He rolled his eyes before he let them steal a glance at the sky.

 While his answer hadn’t been wrong, it had been incomplete.
-Plenty of stars, more than he had ever seen while living in the city, floated overhead, covering so much of the sky that he had to wonder how it still managed to be dark out.
-Along with them were not one but two moons.
-One didn’t look any different from what he was used to seeing, but the other…
+Plenty of stars, more than he had ever seen while living in the city, floated overhead, covering so much of the sky that he had to wonder how their light didn’t keep the night away.
+Not one but two moons hung overhead, one similar but much larger than the moon he knew, and the other much smaller and unlike anything he had seen before.

-“What is that?” he said softly.
-Andrew pointed up at the second moon, admiring the blue and orange swirls covering it that moved like waves.
+“What is that?” he whispered.
+Andrew pointed up at the second moon, admiring its blue and orange swirls that moved like waves.
 “It looks almost like it’s orbiting the moon.
 How in the world did you manage to pull that one off?
 I’d guess a projector of some sort, though that’d have to be pretty big to get that kind of picture.
 But I guess with how much money you seem to have, and how many people are going along with this, that might not be too big of an issue.”

 “Listen, I get that you’re all into making this stuff seem real, but if you’re trying to sell it to me, at this point you have to realize I’m not going to buy it.”
 Andrew let his hand fall into his lap with a huff.
-“As impressed as I am with your fortitude, it’s also frustrating sometimes not getting a straight answer from you.
-Being stuck here because you refuse to acknowledge cell phones exist is only tolerable for so long before I’ll start getting upset.”
+“As impressed as I am with your fortitude and the stuff you’ve made here, it’s also frustrating sometimes not getting a straight answer from you.
+Being stuck because you refuse to acknowledge cell phones exist is only tolerable for so long before I’ll start getting upset.”

 Andrew shook his head.
 “You don’t understand that these things can only be real in movies and books.
-Some handsome dragon prince ruling over a kingdom out in the middle of the woods isn’t something that just happens, and there’s no such thing as a path to get from reality into a place that it does.
+Some handsome dragon prince ruling over a kingdom out in the middle of the woods isn’t something that just happens.
+And there’s no such thing as a path to get from reality into a place that it does.
 I’m sorry, but I just can’t believe you.
-I won’t be falling for your words and then looking like an idiot for being right in the first place.”
+Even with all of this insane stuff you’re pulling off.
+I won’t fall for your words and then look like an idiot when the truth comes out.”

-Elias mumbled something about the use of the word “handsome” and then sighed.
-“Well, Andrew, if that’s how you feel, then I won’t push more.
-Just, please, understand that if I tell you something, I’m only trying to help and that I would never want to make you look like an idiot for believing in me.”
+Elias mumbled something under his breath, too muffled for Andrew to pick up.
+“Well, Andrew, if that’s how you feel, then I won’t push more,” he said clearly.
+“Just please understand that if I tell you something, I’m only trying to help and that I would never want to make you look like an idiot for believing in me.”

 “Fine, fine.
 Let’s talk about something else now, ‘cause this isn’t getting us anywhere.”
-Getting into an argument with the prince seemed like a horrible idea, so Andrew racked his brain for anything they could talk about that wasn’t going to lead to more of the same discussion.
-“Let’s find things we do have in common.
+Getting into an argument with the prince seemed like a horrible idea, so Andrew racked his brain for anything they could talk about that wouldn’t lead to more of the same discussion.
+“Let’s find things we have in common.
 Do you like music?”

 “I enjoy music when I get the chance to listen to it, yes.
-I tend to like slow songs more, but I don’t mind something with more kick to it now and then.
+I tend to enjoy slow songs more, but I don’t mind something with more kick to it now and then.
 Especially at parties, which we try to have often here.
 It keeps the people happy and gives them a chance to socialize with people they might not have before.”
 The prince wrapped his arms around Andrew a little tighter.
-“If I had a party, would you like to join in?
+“If I threw a party here in the palace, would you like to join?
 You could be my special guest, and I would show you just how fun they can be.
 And I’ll do my best to play whatever music you like.”

-Elias hummed and Andrew could feel him moving, but sleep had quickly begun to overtake him, and opening his eyes to see what he was doing sounded like too much effort.
+Elias hummed, and Andrew could feel him moving, but the idea of sleep and being so comfortable had his question about what he was doing stuck behind tired lips.

 “We can go into town tomorrow and find clothes for you to wear during your stay here.”

-Andrew didn’t give anything more than a grunt in reply.
+Andrew grunted in reply.
 The warmth of the shawl had spread over his torso, and there wasn’t much that could force him from the peaceful slumber he had fallen into.

 Comments (3)